ParallelMaths/parallel/pages/8-12-north-pole.md

 ## 6. More Möbius

 Last week’s Parallelogram looked at the strange properties of Möbius loops.
 If you recall, making a Möbius loop involves taking a strip of paper, forming a loop, then making half a twist in one end, and finally joining the two ends with sticky tape.
 If you follow that process, you will create an object that only has one side.
 Every piece of paper, of course, is supposed to have two sides – a top and a bottom, or maybe a back and a front.
-However, the Möbius loop only one side!
+However, the Möbius loop has only one side!
 (By the way, a Möbius loop is sometimes called a Möbius strip or a Möbius band.)

 This is a terrific video by the terrific Vi Hart, who explores the wonders of Möbius loops by making them from something called “Fruit by the Foot”.